-In thinking about my view of others, it is appropriate that today’s writing in Chamber’s My Utmost for His Highest coincides with my reading of Mark 9 and occurs the week before Easter.
-What I think and what I believe about another person is what creates my view of others.
+In thinking about my view of others, I find it appropriate and divinely serendipitous that today’s writing in Chamber’s My Utmost for His Highest coincides with my reading of Mark 9 and occurs the week before Easter.
+What I think and believe about people creates my view of others.
 In relationships and life, believing is seeing.

-This same power that is transforming us, should be changing our views of others, but sometimes it takes a while for us to believe something new about ourselves and a little while longer to believe something new about others.
-Prejudices, judgmental thinking, views based on external appearances, age, skin color, sex, etc, we must die to all that is broken, ugly, and dark.
+This same power transforming me, changes my views of others.
+Sometimes it takes a while for me to believe something new about myself and a little while longer to believe something new about someone else.
+Prejudices, judgmental thinking, views based on external appearances, age, skin color, sex, etc, I must die to all broken, ugly, and dark thoughts.

-Sadly, we sometimes try to use the law to change this view, and it doesn’t work.
-We cannot simply stop thinking something.
-We must engage the power that raises the dead to change our view of others.
+Sadly, I sometimes try to use the Mosaic law to change this view, and it doesn’t work.
+I cannot simply stop thinking something.
+To change my view of others, I must engage the power of Him that raises the dead.

-We must confess it to God, and another if appropriate, and bring it into the light.
-If we try to explain it away, we reveal that we are not really interested in being transformed.
-Self justification is never a path to transformation.
-So don’t glaze over your thoughts, rename them, or explain them beginning with ‘yes, but.’
-Bring them out in the open and confess them.
+I must confess it to God, and another if appropriate, and bring it into the light.
+If I try to explain it away, I reveal disinterest and an insincere attitude toward transformation.
+Self justification never leads to transformation.
+I must not glaze over my thoughts, rename them, or explain them beginning with ‘yes, but.’
+I must bring them out in the open and confess them.

-We must use prayer and sometimes fasting.
-As in Mark 9, driving out deeply entrenched views is like driving out demons that can only be removed with prayer and fasting.
+I must use prayer and sometimes fasting.
+As in Mark 9, driving out deeply entrenched views compares to driving out demons, only removable with God’s power directed by intense prayer and fasting.

-We must believe we can see others differently.
-Ask for help from Him who gives it.
+I must believe I can see others differently and ask for help from Him who gives it.

-As we understand ourselves as being perfect in Christ, as Chamber’s says in today’s reading, ‘say to yourself, ‘That man or that woman is perfect in Christ.
+As I understand myself as being perfect in Christ, as Chamber’s says in today’s reading, ‘say to yourself, ‘That man or that woman is perfect in Christ.
 That friend or relative is perfect in Christ.’

-Wanting to change our view of others must be driven by our love for Him and our desire to be more like him.
-If we are part of a network or social group that reinforces a prejudice or unGodly idea, it may be time to remove ourselves from an environment which is working against the Holy Spirit and place ourselves beside others moving toward and believing in Him who has the power to raise the dead.
+Wanting to change my view of others must be driven by my love for Him and my desire to be more like him.
+If I participate in a network or social group that reinforces a prejudice or unGodly idea, I need to remove myself from this environment that works against the Holy Spirit and place myself beside others moving toward and believing in Him who has the power to raise the dead.